Annosz/StardewValleyModdingGuide/README.md

 You can strill find these mods on the internet, but you should **not use them**.
 For almost all of them there is an alternate mod of installation, which you will read more about in the *Content Patcher* section.

 ### Configure, update or delete mods
+You can also find detailed information about making changes to mods on the [Wiki](https://stardewvalleywiki.com/Modding:Player_Guide/Getting_Started#Configure_mods), but the most important thing are:
+- There are mods you can configure.
+Usually this information is signalled on the mod page, an it lists the options you can choose from.
+You can use these options by opening the *config.json* file in the mod's folder with a text editor (like notepad), and changing the values you want to modify.
+- Updating is as easy as installing mods: just replace the old files with the new ones (and keep your modifications on the *config.json*, if you made any).
+- Deleting a mod is done by removing its folder from the *Mods* folder.

 ## Content Patcher
 In the *How to install the mods* section I talked about the two types of mods, and how dangerous was it to install XNBs.
 This is what changed with **Content Patcher**: it makes it possible to install these by simply copying them to the game folder, checking for updates or removing them without editing the game files.

 You have to install [Content Packer](https://www.nexusmods.com/stardewvalley/mods/1915) **after SMAPI**, similary to installing any mods: extracting it to the *Mods* folder (discussed in the *How to install the mods* section).